Download QR code

 That is what makes variant-level reporting possible later in Scans by Variant.

-Design tips that improve scannability
+Design tips that improve scanning

 • keep strong contrast between foreground and background